material-motion/material-motion/concepts/runtimes.md

 ![](../_assets/Executors.svg)

 We've created three executors in total. `circleView` has two executors while `squareView` only has one.
-These executors are stored in the "TargetManager" entity.

 ### Unique vs common executors